w3c/verifiable-credentials/admin/CR2-vcdm-Oct-2024/Approval_request.md

 # Wide Review of substantive changes

-Changes to the specification are circulated on a weekly basis to the W3C Credentials Community Group, which contains over 560+ individuals with a number of them providing continued feedback since CR1.
+Changes to the specification are circulated on a weekly basis to the W3C Credentials Community Group, which contains over 560+ individuals, with a number of them providing continued feedback since CR1.
 For example:

 https://lists.w3.org/Archives/Public/public-credentials/2024Oct/0031.html